Kyriosity/use-dev/README+/tests/README.md

 ## NUnit boost

-NUnit is a classical reliable open source platform, but being a freeware with limited development and support craftsmen there're apparent items which we can imrpove or fis:
+NUnit is a classical reliable open source platform, but being a freeware with limited development and support craftsmen there are apparent items which we can imrpove or fis:

 + bulky and restrained syntax,
 + pending bugs,
 + missing calls and features.

-Without further ado, [Feat.
-Test](../../src/TuttiFrutti/FeatTest/)🧪 demonstrates what's available.
+<h4 align="center">Without further ado, <a href="../../src/TuttiFrutti/FeatTest/">Feat.
+Test</a>🧪 demonstrates what's available.</h4>

-## Supposition and posers
+## Open topics and posers

 ⏭️ 📂[README+](README+)